 Drugs, Medications, and Spinal Injections for Spinal Stenosis

-If you want to fight both your pain and inflammation, you may consider non-steroidal anti-inflammatory drugs (NSAIDs).
+- If you want to fight both your pain and inflammation, you may consider non-steroidal anti-inflammatory drugs (NSAIDs).
 These products relieve pain and also reduce inflammation and swelling.
-NSAIDs include aspirin, ibuprofen (Advil or Motrin), indomethacin, and naproxen.
+NSAIDs include aspirin, ibuprofen (Advil or Motrin), and naproxen (Aleve).

 Corticosteroids can be especially helpful in treating pain that radiates down the back of your leg.
 Many people report almost immediate relief from the injections.
 But corticosteroids can have significant side effects.
 These are rare, but you should know and discuss the risks with your doctor.

-- decreased ability to fight infection (more so for people who already have an infection)
+- High blood pressureDecreased ability to fight infection (more so for people who already have an infection)

-- damage to the bones in your large joints, like your hips (that's called avascular necrosis)
+- Damage to the bones in your large joints, like your hips (such as avascular necrosis)

 After an epidural injection, call your doctor immediately if you:

-- have a terribly painful headache when you sit up or stand, and the only way to make it feel better is to lay down
+- Experience a terribly painful headache when you sit up or stand, and the only way to make it feel better is to lay down

 Because of these potential serious side effects, most doctors limit the number of injections a patient receives.
 The actual number of injections a patient receives is determined by many factors.
 Be sure to talk through this issue with your doctor.